swamiiyer/swamiiyer.github.io/_pages/teaching.md

 #### Introduction to Programming in Python

-- Programs for teaching an introductory course on programming in Python: as a [PDF](https://www.cs.umb.edu/~siyer/teaching/ipp.pdf) and as a [PyCharm project](https://www.cs.umb.edu/~siyer/teaching/ipp.zip).
+- Programs for teaching an introductory course on programming in Python, as a [VSCode project](https://www.cs.umb.edu/~siyer/teaching/ipp.zip).
 Most of the programs are from the book [Introduction to Programming in Python: An Interdisciplinary Approach](https://www.amazon.com/Introduction-Programming-Python-Interdisciplinary-Approach/dp/0134076435/) by Robert Sedgewick, Kevin Wayne, and Robert Dondero.

-- Supporting libraries and data types used throughout the book: the [API](https://www.cs.umb.edu/~siyer/teaching/stdlib-python.pdf) and the code as a [PyCharm project](https://www.cs.umb.edu/~siyer/teaching/stdlib-python.zip).
+- Supporting libraries: the [API](https://www.cs.umb.edu/~siyer/teaching/stdlib-python.pdf) and the code as a [VSCode project](https://www.cs.umb.edu/~siyer/teaching/stdlib-python.zip).

 #### Introduction to Programming in Java

-- Programs for teaching an introductory course on programming in Java: as a [PDF](https://www.cs.umb.edu/~siyer/teaching/ipj.pdf) and as an [IntelliJ project](https://www.cs.umb.edu/~siyer/teaching/ipj.zip).
+- Programs for teaching an introductory course on programming in Java, as a [VSCode project](https://www.cs.umb.edu/~siyer/teaching/ipj.zip).
 Most of the programs are from the book [Computer Science: An Interdisciplinary Approach](https://www.amazon.com/Computer-Science-Interdisciplinary-Robert-Sedgewick/dp/0134076427/) by Robert Sedgewick and Kevin Wayne.

-- Supporting libraries and data types used throughout the book: the API ([PDF](https://www.cs.umb.edu/~siyer/teaching/stdlib-java.pdf) \| [JavaDoc](https://www.cs.umb.edu/~siyer/teaching/stdlib-javadoc)), the binaries as a [jar file](https://www.cs.umb.edu/~siyer/teaching/stdlib.jar) (compiled using OpenJDK 21), and the code as an [IntelliJ project](https://www.cs.umb.edu/~siyer/teaching/stdlib.zip).
+- Supporting libraries: the [API](https://www.cs.umb.edu/~siyer/teaching/stdlib-java.pdf), the binaries as a [jar file](https://www.cs.umb.edu/~siyer/teaching/stdlib.jar) (compiled using OpenJDK 21), and the code as a [VSCode project](https://www.cs.umb.edu/~siyer/teaching/stdlib.zip).

 #### Data Structures and Algorithms in Java